 Bad Idea 3: paying a collection agency.
 Tax season is the collection agent’s Christmas, birthday, and Halloween all rolled into one.
 The collector harasses and pressures the debtor into paying from their tax refund in exchange for peace of mind.
 There are several reasons paying a collection agency before bankruptcy is a bad idea.

 * First, if you are filing bankruptcy, the collection agency will likely be discharged.
 You are throwing your money away.

 * Second, payments to a creditor that are made while you are insolvent can be avoided by the trustee.
 That means that the collection agency may not get to keep the money.

 * Finally, if you need to stop the collection agency’s harassment, hire a bankruptcy attorney!
 The Fair Debt Collections Practices Act makes it unlawful for a collection agency to contact you personally (by phone, letter, in person, or by email) once you are represented by an attorney.

-The best advice is to speak to an attorney before spending your income tax refund.
+The best advice is to speak to a Kentucky bankruptcy attorney before spending your income tax refund.
 Your attorney will tell you whether you are able to keep the money, or discuss strategies to spend it wisely.
 Whether you need help filing Chapter 7 or Chapter 13 Indiana and Kentucky, we’re here for you.